zita-ch/bipedal-robot-learning-collection/README.md

 ## Balance
 This category is named after Marc Raibert's book, _Legged Robots that Balance_.
 The papers in this category makes the main line of bipedal locomotion: to balance on any terrain in the wild.
-In this line, the focus is to learn the locomotion capability, and there are three subtopics: 1) hybrid methods with model-based heuristics, 2) end-to-end learning, and 3) engineering choices that matter.
+In this line, the focus is to learn the locomotion capability, and there are three subtopics: 1) hybrid methods with model-based heuristics, 2) end-to-end learning, and 3) hardware and algorithmic engineering choices that matter.
 For studies on sim-to-real transfer using POMDP formulations, please refer to the `Adaptation` category.

 + Li et al. Using deep reinforcement learning to learn high-level policies on the atrias biped.
 ICRA 2019.